About the Two Corner Timing Model

 The Hemi Signal

 Though it uses three of the four components of the Quick signals, Hemi combines them in a very different way, leading to a signal that is very conservative and spends most of its time on the sidelines.
 It's in CASH 75% of time, then 20% LONG and only 5% SHORT.
-While it has much lower returns than the other signals, these gains are remarkably consistent, and "while-invested" gains are second only to Quick Zero T3.
+While it has much lower returns than the other signals, these gains are very consistent.
+This is similar to the newer Composite signal, which has outdone Hemi as the low-risk leader.

 Mixed Signals